Adam Peresman

 Publications | Working Papers | Teaching

-My research is quantitatively oriented, encompassing both experimental and observational data.
+Hello.
+I’m currently a postdoctoral researcher at The University of Southern Denmark.
+My research broadly covers topics of public opinion and political psychology.
+It is quantitatively oriented, encompassing both experimental and observational data.

 I'm an American living in Denmark, and like the great American poets Walt Whitman and Mariah Carey, I originally come from Huntington, NY.
 I enjoy traveling, reading widely, chess, and slowly learning languages.
-That said, with an energetic toddler, my time (and energy) to pursue those interests is limited.
+That said, with an energetic toddler and a mischievous infant, my time (and energy) to pursue those interests is limited.
 I asked my partner what else was interesting and worth mentioning about myself.
 After some initial laughter, she said that I'm a 'pretty average dude'.

 Please feel free to get in touch by email or follow me on đť•Ź. My CV can be found here.